big-shadow/tweet-stream/README.md

 You should find careful consideration has been given to the application layer boundaries herein.
 Again, with more time to execute, I would have pitched a cloud solution.
 (Elastic search, firehose/queue, serverless ingestion service surface, etc!)

 The `Domain` project is loosely coupled with both the API and service projects, and could totally be a nuget package in an enterprise environment. `Domain` dependencies are injected into both projects respectively.
+It houses the DTOs that other layers/future microservices have knowledge of.

 ### Before the first run:
 #### Step 1